 – Saves disk space by eliminating redundant data.

 – Maintains the accuracy and integrity of the data.

-– It offers access to data in useful ways.
+– It offers access to data in valuable ways.

-Designing a useful and efficient database requires following the proper process, including the following stages:
+Designing a valuable and efficient database requires following the proper process, including the following stages:

 – Analysis of the requirements or identification of the purpose of your database.

 – Specification of the primary keys and analysis of the relationships.

 – Normalization to standardize the tables.